markjholmes/stressor_richness/README.md

 `demo.R` is the only file that needs user-end interactions.
 Set up to perform a factorial design as demonstrated in the paper and plot the results in a similar fashion.
 Factorial design takes up to a few minutes per repetition.

-Written with R 3.6.0 and requires three packages: "nleqslv", "vegan", and "ggplot2".
+Written with R 4.0.3 and requires "nleqslv", "vegan", "fda.usc", and "tidyverse" packages.

 If you have any questions, please contact me at mark.holmes@unamur.be